Sony A77 versus Canon 6D

 |Sony A850 (⇒ lft | rgt)||optical||YES||3.0||922||fixed||no||8000||3.0||no||YES|

 So how do things add up?
-Which of the two cameras – the Sony A77 or the Canon 6D – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Is the Sony A77 better than the Canon 6D or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.